 Purpose of the Toolkit

 The Toolkit is intended to inform and provide resources for communities at various stages of development.
-The toolkit therefore integrates current research on Child Well Being, community and coalition development and prevention systems, and provides concreate tools and processes to assist in the development of a Community Priority plan for Child Well Being.
+The toolkit therefore integrates current research on Community Well-Being, community and coalition development and prevention systems, and provides concrete tools and processes to assist in the development of a Community Priority plan for Community Well-Being.

 The intent of the Toolkit is to create a comprehensive integrated process for building capacity and strengthening individuals, organizations, community collaboratives, and state systems to support safe and nurturing environments in order to prevent problems before they begin.

 Thus each of the sections is designed to be able to be used as a developmental guide on its own or in an integrated plan with the other assessments and tools.
 Nebraska Children's goal is to provide process and tools which communities may use over a period of time and on an ongoing basis.
 It is not anticipated that a community would complete all components of the toolkit in a short period of time.